Open Accessibility Menu

 If you think you’ve broken a bone, you need to be seen by a doctor ASAP.
 Urgent care has casting equipment, X-ray services, and most equipment needed to handle broken bones of the hand, wrist, ankle, or foot.
 Urgent care also handles sprains and strains.

-When to go to the ER: Bone breaks of the rib, sternum, spine, skull, facial, pelvic, lumbar, and multiple body fractures should be handled at your nearest ER.
+When to go to the ER: Bone breaks of the rib, sternum, spine, skull, face, pelvis, and multiple body fractures should be handled at your nearest ER.
 Additionally, if the bone has protruded the skin or if the patient is unreceptive/unconscious.

 Burns and Blisters